Promoting demand-oriented vocational education and training (TVET)

-Improving the Quality and Attractiveness of TVET in Lebanon for poor and vulnerable social groups (QuA-VET)
+Improving the quality and attractiveness of vocational education and training in Lebanon for poor and vulnerable social groups (QuA-VET)

 -